The local vertical density distribution of ultracool dwarfs M7 to L2.5 and their luminosity function: Discussion of the measured density profile

 \section{Discussion of the measured density profile}

 The measured value of $\alpha=0.29^{+0.12}_{-0.13}$ for this population of stars corroborates the finding of \citet{Xiang2018} that $\alpha\sim 0$ for the thin disk, summing all ages together.
 The result is also in good agreement with the measurement by \citet{deGrijs} of the distribution of $\alpha$ in nearby edge-on spiral galaxies of $\alpha=0.5\pm0.2$.
-Since these latter measurements were made in the $K$ band the light would be dominated by cooler stars. \citet{Bovy2017} found that the vertical profiles of A to K stars are `well represented by $\sech^2$ profiles', and he measured scale heights increasing from $\sim50$\,pc for (younger) A stars to $\sim150$\,pc for (older) G and K dwarfs.
+Since these latter measurements were made in the $K$ band the light would be dominated by cooler stars.\footnote{There is a caveat that the $K-$band light will be dominated by giants, whereas our study analyses the distribution of dwarfs.
+Based on the study of \citet{Rix93}, \citet{deGrijs} argue that the contribution of young red supergiants to the $K-$band light is small, and that the profiles of cool dwarfs and giants will be similar.} \citet{Bovy2017} found that the vertical profiles of A to K stars are `well represented by $\sech^2$ profiles', and he measured scale heights increasing from $\sim50$\,pc for (younger) A stars to $\sim150$\,pc for (older) G and K dwarfs.
 The latter value is much smaller than the canonical value for the thin disk of 300\,pc which is hard to understand.
 However in contrast to the A stars, the vertical profiles of G and K dwarfs are not well sampled by the GAIA DR1 data.
 It may be possible to reconcile all these results in the following way.
 The results of \citet{Xiang2018} indicate that $\alpha$ is larger for young populations, so the profile for A stars might be satisfactorily fit by a $\sech^2$ profile.
 However the G and K samples will be dominated by older stars so for these populations one would expect a value of $\alpha$ similar to our measurement of 0.29.
 If this is true, fitting the $\sech^2$ profile to this steeper profile will result in a substantial underestimate of the scale height, as we found in Sect. \ref{sec:binned} (the same effect is also visible as the anti-correlation between $z_e$ and $\alpha$ in Fig. \ref{fig:corner}).
 This might help explain the small scale heights measured by \citet{Bovy2017} for G and K dwarfs.

 The measured value of $\alpha$ is interesting from a theoretical perspective because it is inconsistent with the value $\alpha=2$ predicted for an isothermal distribution. \citet{Banerjee} have argued that a steeper value would be expected as a consequence of the constraining effect of the mass in the thin gaseous disk.